THE BEST HALLOWEEN COCKTAILS...EVER!

 Blood orange juice and dandelion and burdock give this cocktail its bloody hue while vodka and bitters pack a mighty punch.

-In a large punch bowl filled with ice, pour vodka, triple sec, bitters, blood orange juice and dandelion and burdock.
+Method: In a large punch bowl filled with ice, pour vodka, triple sec, bitters, blood orange juice and dandelion and burdock.
 Laugh as though you are an evil zombie and stir.
 Rim each glass with grenadine before filling with punch mixture, then serve.
 Stagger around menacingly, and threaten to eat strangers' brains.

 Adapted from The CookingChannelTV.com